Obesity Policy and the Law of Unintended Consequences

 Of course, Americans’ rapid weight gain may have nothing to do with market failure.
 It may be a rational response to changing technology and prices.
 Technological change has created a largely sedentary workforce, so workers have to exercise more outside of work or reduce their caloric intake to maintain weight.
 In addition, frozen microwavable meals and the like have reduced the time cost of preparing meals, encouraging consumption.
 Medical technology in the treatment of obesity-related illnesses has also improved, turning some hopeless situations into chronic illnesses and, from the perspective of the obese, reducing the health costs of obesity.
 So, if consumers willingly trade off increased adiposity for working indoors and spending less time in the kitchen as well as for manageable weight-related health problems, then markets are not failing.

-Is There a Role for Government in Reducing the Prevalence of Overweight and Obesity? , Choices, September 2004, 41-45.
+Is There a Role for Government in Reducing the Prevalence of Overweight and Obesity?, Choices, pp. 41-45, September 2004, by Fred Kuchler and Elise Golan

-Societal Costs of Obesity: How Can We Assess When Federal Interventions Will Pay , Economic Research Service, December 2002, in Food Review 25(3)21-27.
+Societal Costs of Obesity: How Can We Assess When Federal Interventions Will Pay, USDA, Economic Research Service, December 2002, Food Review, 25(3):21-27